How Much is Car Insurance in Ohio? (Updated in 2024)

 However, the minimum amount of insurance only covers liability.
 Typically, this isn’t terribly expensive.
 Still, you may want to consider getting comprehensive insurance, even though it isn’t the minimum.

 Liability only covers the other party’s car and injuries in an accident.
 However, if you’re injured or need repairs, then it is not covered.
 For this reason, comprehensive insurance can help you from going into debt due to medical bills or being left without a car.

 How Much Does Car Insurance in Ohio Cost?

-The average cost for complete coverage in Ohio is $1,200 a year.
-However, the minimum coverage that only meets the state requirements is much cheaper at around $336 per year.
+The minimum coverage that only meets the state requirements is much cheaper at around $336 per year.
 Both of these numbers are slightly below the national average for car insurance, making Ohio a slightly cheaper state.